Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Fake clues are highly effective in misdirecting to the wrong answer choices.
-Clue #1 under 'fake_clues' describes a 'historical drama', and Clue #2 talks about a 'sports game', both of which clearly point away from the correct answer and towards other potential game genres, effectively serving their purpose of misdirection.
+Clue #1 in the fake category is unrelated to the other options, and #2 could be related to multiple games, but the clue itself is not clear enough to misdirect effectively.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices